nate-d-olson/bioinf-cli-env/docs/TROUBLESHOOTING.md

 ### Micromamba Environment Issues

+#### Installation and Environment Not Found

-If micromamba environments are not working:
+If micromamba environments or tools fail to install or activate:

-1. Check initialization in `.zshrc`
+1. Confirm initialization snippet is correctly included in `.zshrc`.
-2. Verify installation location
+2. Verify installation location.
+Typical path is `$HOME/micromamba/bin/micromamba` or `$HOME/.local/bin/micromamba`.
 3. Try reinstalling:

 ```bash
 rm -rf ~/micromamba
 bash scripts/setup_micromamba.sh
 ```

+#### Known Issues with Specific Micromamba Packages

+Certain packages are known to have compatibility and dependency issues:

+- **`dipcall` package:** Requires the unavailable package `unimap`.
+Suggest avoiding automatic installations or manually resolving dependencies.
+- **`truvari` package:** Known conflicts with current Python environment configurations.
+Suggested manual installation or using alternative variant analysis tools.

+These packages will typically fail to install automatically and are excluded from the default configuration.

 ## Runtime Issues